Music History for

 1994 - Shannon Hoon of the Blind Melon's was ejected from the American Music Awards for loud and disruptive behavior.
 He was eventually charged with battery, assault, resisting arrest and destroying a police station phone.

-1995 - Tupac Shakur was sentenced to 1 to 4 1/2 years in jail for sexual abuse.
+1995 - Tupac Shakur was sentenced to 1 to 4 1/2 years in jail for first-degree sexual assault.

 |